-If you need another reason to exercise, a new systematic review and meta-analysis links exercise to a 35% reduction in the risk for low back pain.
+If you need another reason to exercise, a systematic review and analysis of the data from 21 different randomized trials links exercise to a 35% reduction in the risk for low back pain.

-The review (“Separate Studies Support Exercise to Treat, Prevent LBP” - January 11, 2016) found that combining exercise with education provides even better results: a 45% risk reduction.
+The review ("Prevention of Low Back Pain: A Systematic Review and Meta-analysis" – February 2016) found that combining exercise with education provides even better results: a 45% risk reduction.

 Additionally, exercise was found to reduce sick leave time for low back pain by 78%.